Yuzi1221/rohuna_magic_language_and_keyboard/README.md

 # Future Updates
 * If the Discord Server gets popular I will add coding slang and other slang
 * If the language gets real popular I will make a coding language in Yedekua
+* The Coding language will be aimed to be a language compatable with using node npm packages and focused on bringing optimized javascript for 2D and 3D games and also try to bring 2D and 3D games to Discord!
+Join the Yedekua discord if you would like to help develop this coding language funding will be open to our code freelancers for developing Yedekua.js

 # Credits